 This course is the first of a sequence of two surveying the principles that underlie all chemistry.
 Topics will include: measurement and problem solving, matter and energy, elements and the periodic table, atomic and molecular structure, nomenclature, chemical equations and formulas, the mole, chemical reactions in solution, modern atomic theory, periodic trends of the elements, bonding, and molecular structure.
 Laboratory included.
-Prerequisite: MATH 101 with a grade of "C" or better, or an appropriate score on the Placement Test.
-(CHEM 1214 - Area III)
+Prerequisite: MATH 101 or MATH 108 with a grade of "C" or better, or an appropriate score on the Mathematics Placement Assessment Test.
+(Physics 1114 - Area III)